 - Remain calm.
 Talk with the individual in a low-key, non-threatening manner.
 Do not argue with or antagonize the individual in any way. - Keep your distance.
 Give the intruder ample personal space. - Do not attempt to deceive or threaten the intruder. - Do not buy into the delusions of the intruder. - Suggest marching the students or staff quietly out the back door.
-Back off if this approach angers the intruder. - Be constantly alert and prepared for violence.
-I - Initiate Flight Hide or Fight if the intruder opens fire. - Flight Move quickly, low and never in a straight line, out of the area of imminent danger. - Hide Seek cover, if possible, lock or secure door and notify police by calling 911, remain quiet and calm, be alert and look for force multipliers (car keys, chemicals, fire extinguishers, objects and etc.) - Fight (last resort, imminent danger) Control Distance, Dominate, Disarm and Disable.
+Back off if this approach angers the intruder. - Be constantly alert and prepared for violence. - Initiate Flight Hide or Fight if the intruder opens fire. - Flight Move quickly, low, and never in a straight line, out of the area of imminent danger. - Hide Seek cover, if possible, lock or secure door and notify police by calling 911, remain quiet and calm, be alert and look for force multipliers (car keys, chemicals, fire extinguishers, objects etc.) Fight (last resert imminant denser).
+Control Distance Deminate Distance Distan - Fight (last resort, imminent danger) Control Distance, Dominate, Disarm and Disable.